Azq2/lingui-solid/README.md

     lingui(), // this is required
     solidPlugin({
       babel: {
-        plugins: ["babel-plugin-lingui-solid-macro"], // this is also required!
+        plugins: ["babel-plugin-lingui-macro-solid"], // this is also required!
       }
     }),
     // ....